servicefilter/servicefilter-rust/README.md

 4 Easy to debug.
 The data all passes through the middle layer, which can facilitate tests such as network disconnection, slow network, and data simulation.

 # Getting started
+## Concept
+Applications are designed to serve multiple business services simultaneously.
+Business services can be provided in the form of network services or plug-ins.
+The application provides 6 types of filters to handle requests.
+The application can load a crate that implements the filter trait to handle the request (do not panic in the crate, otherwise it will cause the entire application to stop https://rust-lang.zulipchat.com/#narrow/stream/210922-project-ffi-unwind).

+## Running
 The sample configuration file required for application startup is placed in ${workspaceFolder}/servicefilter-main/src/service-filter-default.yaml .
 Start app cmd: cargo run -- -c servicefilter-main/src/service-filter-default.yaml If you use vscod to debug the application, .vscode/launch.json already configured